Quotients Of Admissible Formal Schemes and Adic Spaces by Finite Groups: Quotients of Strongly Noetherian Adic Spaces

-\begin{lemma}[Analytic Artin-Tate] Let $i\colon \left(A, A^+\right) \to \left(B, B^+\right)$ be a finite {\it injective} morphism of complete Tate-Huber $(R, R^+)$-pairs.
-If $\left(B, B^+\right)$ is topologically finite type $\left(R, R^+\right)$-Tate-Huber pair, then so is $\left(A, A^+\right)$. \end{lemma} The proof of Lemma~\ref{lemma:adic-Artin-Tate} imitates the proof of the Adic Artin-Tate Lemma (Lemma~\ref{lemma:formal-Artin-Tate}), but it is more difficult due to the issue that we need to control the integral aspect of Definition~\ref{defn:Huber-finite}.
+\begin{lemma}[Analytic Artin-Tate] Let $(R, R^+)$ be a strongly noetherian complete Tate-Huber pair, and $i\colon \left(A, A^+\right) \to \left(B, B^+\right)$ a finite {\it injective} morphism of complete Tate-Huber $(R, R^+)$-pairs.
+If $\left(B, B^+\right)$ is a topologically finite type $\left(R, R^+\right)$-Tate-Huber pair, then so is $\left(A, A^+\right)$. \end{lemma} The proof of Lemma~\ref{lemma:adic-Artin-Tate} imitates the proof of the Adic Artin-Tate Lemma (Lemma~\ref{lemma:formal-Artin-Tate}), but it is more difficult due to the issue that we need to control the integral aspect of Definition~\ref{defn:Huber-finite}.
 We recommend the reader to look at the proof of Lemma~\ref{lemma:formal-Artin-Tate} before reading this proof. \begin{proof} {\it Step 0.
 Preparation for the proof}: We choose a pseudo-uniformizer $\varpi \in R$ and an open, surjective morphism

 such that $B^+$ is integral over $f\left(R^+\left\langle X_1, \dots, X_n \right\rangle \right)$.
 We denote by $x_i\in B^+$ the image $f(X_i)$. \\